Energy Efficient Computing Systems: Architectures, Abstractions and Modeling to Techniques and Standards: Microarchitectural Techniques

 An AI accelerator chip has three main elements — a large amount of data, algorithms to process the data (configurable by software), and the physical architecture where data processing/calculation is carried out.
 Such accelerators tend to have regular architectures - large arrays with hundreds or thousands of processors, arranged in clusters repeated across the chip and consuming power in the order of tens or even hundreds of watts.
 The key energy efficiency techniques for such chips comprise of hardware/software partitioning of the workload, mapping of data structures into on-chip and off-chip memory, grouping of components into power domains, power management policy (race-to-halt typically), and enter idle states when parts of the chip are idle.
 Designs typically also include many temperature sensors across the die — for example, one per processing cluster, to aid in aggressive thermal management.

 Given the data-intensive nature of CNN algorithms (ML performance and power is dominated by data movement, not compute), several implementations have looked at accelerating the memory subsystem.
-Recent works like \cite{bg3}, \cite{bg4}, \cite{bg5} have proposed CNN accelerator implementation in the logic layer of Hybrid Memory Cube (HMC).
-Here, in order to alleviate the bandwidth pressure on the data-path between the processor chip and the main memory chip, and to get rid of the large on-chip local memory that occupy more than 50\% of the chip \cite{intro8}, an array of processing elements and register files (as and where needed) are incorporated in the logic layer of the 3D-stacked DRAM module.
-The authors of \cite{bg4} use HMC as a co-processor for CNN acceleration through synchronization free parallelism while the authors of \cite{bg5} embed specialized state-machines within the vault controllers of HMC to drive data into the processing elements in the logic layer.
+Recent works like Tetris (Gao et al. \cite{bg3}), Neurostream (Azarkhish et al. \cite{bg4}), Neurocube (Kim et al. \cite{bg5}) have proposed CNN accelerator implementation in the logic layer of Hybrid Memory Cube (HMC).
+Here, in order to alleviate the bandwidth pressure on the data-path between the processor chip and the main memory chip, and to get rid of the large on-chip local memory that occupy more than 50\% of the chip (Eyeriss - Chen et al. \cite{eyeriss-dataflow}), an array of processing elements and register files (as and where needed) are incorporated in the logic layer of the 3D-stacked DRAM module.
+Azarkhish et al. \cite{bg4} use HMC as a co-processor for CNN acceleration through synchronization free parallelism while Kim et al. \cite{bg5} embed Neurocube, which are specialized state-machines within the vault controllers of HMC to drive data into the processing elements in the logic layer.
 Some accelerators use strategies such as optimized memory use and the use of lower precision arithmetic to accelerate calculations and increase throughput of computation, however, they tend to be designed for specific use cases and markets.
 Most of the accelerators support traditional clock and power gating; some of them support DFS / DVS / DVFS, making them amenable to standard energy efficiency algorithms through hardware software orchestration.